Bicyclists to Ride 518 Miles Across New York State to Raise Money for Cancer Research

 BUFFALO, N.Y. — The Empire State Ride, a fully-supported, seven-day, 518-mile biking adventure across New York state, will launch this August with participants from Massachusetts, Pennsylvania, France and New York.
 The route, which will follow NY Route 5, averages 74 miles per day and takes riders through some of the most scenic parts of New York state.

 After arriving in NYC on Saturday evening, riders will depart from New York City’s Battery Park on Sunday, Aug.
 16. Overnight stops include the Hudson Valley, Albany, Utica, Syracuse and Rochester and the ride will conclude in Niagara Falls State Park on Saturday, Aug.
 22 in front of one of the natural wonders of the world.
-This first-time event benefits Roswell Park Cancer Institute in Buffalo, N.Y.
+This first-time event benefits Roswell Park Comprehensive Cancer Center in Buffalo, N.Y.

 “I chose to become involved because I know people who died and are dying from cancer.
 I also hope to discover the beautiful New York state scenery,” said Empire State Ride participant Emma Flornoy of Somerville, Mass., who became aware of this biking event through a friend and fellow rider who also resides in Somerville.

 “I was looking to participate in a long distance ride that benefitted a cause I believed in,” said Empire State Ride participant Randall T. Schirra Jr., of Pittsburgh, Penn.
 “Cancer is something every one of us deals with.
-A friend of mine's grandfather was treated at Roswell Park Cancer Institute before passing away and I know it is a cutting edge research institute.”
+A friend of mine's grandfather was treated at Roswell Park Comprehensive Cancer Center before passing away and I know it is a cutting edge research institute.”

 Participants in the fully-supported Empire State Ride are required to meet a minimum fundraising commitment of $3,500 per rider for the week long ride by Aug.
 1, 2015.
 An additional component on the final leg of the ride, a one-day, 75-mile route from Rochester to Niagara Falls on Saturday, Aug.
 22 is also available.
 This part of the route will follow along the Erie Canal and continue west toward the final destination in Niagara Falls State Park.
 The fundraising commitment for this one-day route is $750 per rider.